coap-security/coap-ace-poc-overview/README.md

 * A shared key with the AS.
   While the RS does not communicate directly with the AS, it receives tokens encrypted with this key.
+  This key is agreed on as part of the device's commissioning.
 * A pool of recently used tokens.
   These tokens are submitted to the RS by the Client, which obtains them from the AS.